donovan-h-parks/ExpressBetaDiversity/README.md

 EBD is a command-line program written in C++.
-To install EBD, download and uncompress it with the unzip command: unzip EBD_1_0_1.zip
+To install EBD, download and uncompress it with the unzip command: unzip EBD_1_0_4.zip

 To compile EBD on OSX or Linux simply type 'make' from within the source directory of EBD.
 The resulting executable will be in the bin directory.
 A precompiled executables for Windows is provided in the bin directory.
-Please note that even under Windows, EBD must be run from the command-line (i.e., the DOS prompt).
+Please note that under Windows, EBD must be run from the command-line (i.e., the DOS prompt).